-This Old English Fruitcake is dark and moist with plenty of spices and packed with plenty of sweet glacé fruit.
+Old English Fruitcake.
+NEW VIDEO!
+Dark and moist with plenty of spices and packed with plenty of sweet glacé fruit.
 It’s been a Christmas tradition in my family for decades.

 Inspired by my Newfoundland upbringing, this dark English fruitcake with roots in the UK is one of my favourite things to look forward to at Christmas.
 This is a large cake meant to be served in small pieces.